-9 Common Skin Cancer Myths...Busted!
+9 Common Skin Cancer Myths Debunked

-MYTH #1: SKIN CANCERS AREN’T DEADLY.
+MYTH: SKIN CANCERS AREN’T DEADLY.

 MYTH: SKIN CANCER ONLY AFFECTS OLDER ADULTS.

-MYTH #4: PEOPLE WHO TAN WITHOUT BURNING WILL NOT GET SKIN CANCER.
+MYTH: PEOPLE WHO TAN WITHOUT BURNING WILL NOT GET SKIN CANCER.

 There’s no such thing as a healthy sun tan.
-You’d be hard pressed to find a derm that is an advocate of sunbathing, since any change in your natural skin color is a sign of skin damage.
-According to the American Society for Dermatologic Surgery, the increase in skin pigment called melanin—what causes your skin to tan—occurs when the skin is exposed to UV radiation (from the sun or tanning beds) and is a sign of damage.
-Evidence suggests, they say, that tanning greatly increases your risk of developing skin cancer.
-Wear broad-spectrum sunscreen every day to protect your skin.
-Make sure to reapply often, wear protective clothing, and seek shade during peak sun hours to be extra cautious.
+It would be hard to find a derm advocating for sunbathing, since any change in your natural skin color is a sign of damage.
+According to the ASDS, any time the skin is exposed to UV radiation, there is an increased risk of developing skin cancer.
+Wear broad-spectrum sunscreen every day to protect your skin and be sure to reapply often, wear protective clothing, and seek shade during peak sun hours to be extra cautious.

-This is simply untrue.
+Not true!
 Naturally dark-skinned people have a lower risk of skin cancer compared to fair-toned individuals, but they are certainly not immune to skin cancer, says the ASDS.
 Everyone must take the necessary precautions to protect their skin from exposure to the sun and subsequent UV damage.

 MYTH : TANNING BEDS ARE A HEALTHY OPTION FOR BOOSTING VITAMIN D LEVELS.

-MYTH 7: MY DOCTOR CAN ALWAYS REMOVE MY UNUSUAL-LOOKING MOLE BEFORE IT TURNS CANCEROUS.
+MYTH: MY DOCTOR CAN ALWAYS REMOVE MY UNUSUAL-LOOKING MOLE BEFORE IT TURNS CANCEROUS.

 False!
 The sun’s intensity may be lower in the winter, but as soon as it snows you’ve increased your risk of sun damage.
 Snow reflects the damaging rays of the sun which can increase your risk of getting a sunburn.

-MYTH #9: ONLY UVB RAYS CAUSE SUN DAMAGE.
+MYTH: ONLY UVB RAYS CAUSE SUN DAMAGE.

 Editor’s note: Signs of skin cancer aren’t completely obvious to spot.
 This is why the Skin Cancer Foundation recommends that everyone practice head-to-toe self-examination in addition to getting yearly check-ups to ensure all moles and birthmarks are in good condition.
-In addition to scanning the skin on your face, chest, arms and legs, don’t forget to look over these unlikely places.
+In addition to scanning the skin on your face, chest, arms and legs, don’t forget to look over these unlikely places